snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-xxx-released.md

 There are two steps to upgrading the EMR pipeline:

 1. Upgrade your EmrEtlRunner to use the latest Hadoop job versions
-2. Upgrade your Redshift or Postgres tables to the
+2. Upgrade your Redshift and/or Postgres `atomic.events` table to the latest definitions

 <div class="html">
 <h3><a name="configuring-emretlrunner">6.1 Updating EmrEtlRunner's configuration</a></h3>